Remote flat roof snow load monitoring solution

 Gateways

-Wirelessly transfer the collected data from the sensors to a remote control center run locally or in a cloud.
+Wirelessly transfer the collected data from the sensors to a remote control center run locally or in the cloud.

 Prylada Cloud